Operational Business Intelligence Use Cases, Benefits, and Tools

 Real-Time Decision-Making

-OBI provides access to real-time data, allowing businesses to make decisions based on the most current information available.
+Operational BI provides access to real-time data and alerts, allowing businesses to make decisions based on the most current information available.
 This enables teams to react immediately to changing conditions, emerging risks, or new opportunities.

 Improved Operational Efficiency